jolo0201/jolo0201/README.md

 - 🔭 I’m currently working on Hermes Accounting System, Chronos Time Management System, E-Portal, and Chronos' Windows Service.

 - 🌱 I’m currently learning Azure DevOps, NodeJS, ReactJS and Bash

-- ❓ Ask me about anything related to .NET tech, VB.NET, MySQL, Java.
+- ❓ Ask me about anything related to .NET tech, C#, VB.NET, MySQL, Java.

 - ⚡ Fun fact: I am a musician at heart and able to play the basics of all common instruments.